 Hopefully, you enjoyed the list of fun things to do in Palermo, Italy.
 If you have other fun activities to recommend don’t hesitate to leave a comment.

 Traveling on a budget?
 Discover some of the city’s highlights and lesser-known gems on a free walking tour.
+If you are looking for a fun day trip, make sure to check out our best boat trips in Sicily.

 If you have not booked your accommodation yet, check out the best hotels in Palermo.